+Section 6677.
 A penalty generally applies if Form 3520 is not timely filed or if the information is incomplete or incorrect.
-Generally, the penalty is:
+Generally, the initial penalty is equal to the greater of \$10,000 or:

-• 35% of the gross value of any property transferred to a foreign trust for failure by a U.S. transferor to report the transfer,
+• 35% of the gross value of any property transferred to a foreign trust for failure by a U.S. transferor to report the creation of or transfer to a foreign trust or

-• 35% of the gross value of the distributions received from a foreign trust for failure by a U.S. person to report receipt of the distribution, or
+• 35% of the gross value of the distributions received from a foreign trust for failure by a U.S. person to report receipt of the distribution or